-The Ribbon should display table options.
-(If not, look along the Excel title bar for Table Tools, and click it).
+The Ribbon should display table style and other options.
+(If not, look along the Excel title bar for Table Tools, and click it.)
 On the left of the Ribbon is the name that Excel gave the table.
 You can change the name of the table, as well as the appearance.

-- 4. Somewhere else on the worksheet, enter numbers in contiguous cells. - Select the cells, and then click the Name a Range button on the Formulas Ribbon.
+- 4. Somewhere else on the worksheet, enter numbers in contiguous cells. - 5.
+Select the cells, and then click the Define Name button on the Formulas Ribbon.